wwoelmer/BOPRC_R_Course_Lesson_5/README.md

 formats that the column will be in.
 Here, we list two formats, the first one has YMD and HMS (hours, minutes, seconds), the second one just has YMD, as some of the values in the `Time` column don’t have an associated time next to the date.
-We pair this with the `mutate` function, which we will learn more about below.
+We pair this with the `mutate` function to re-write our `Time` column.

 NOTE: there are many ways to format/parse dates and times in R. This is just one example!